gcc-mirror/gcc/gcc/config/arc/arc.md

 ; operand 0 is the loop count pseudo register
 ; operand 1 is the label to jump to at the top of the loop ; Use this for the ARC600 and ARC700.
-For ARCtangent-A5, this is unsafe ; without further checking for nearby branches etc., and without proper ; annotation of shift patterns that clobber lp_count
 ; ???
 ARC600 might want to check if the loop has few iteration and only a ; single insn - loop setup is expensive then.
 (define_expand "doloop_end"